Portfolio of Services

 Over the last few years, there has been an increasing shift towards electronic, rather than print, publication.
 Our collections reflect this trend, and we now offer our users access to a vast wealth of electronic resources, including over 40,000 e-journal titles, 100,000 e-books, and dozens of databases.
 These resources can be accessed from both on- and off-campus, and are available 24 hours a day, seven days a week.
-In addition to these web-based resources, we also host Cadair, the Open Access repository of Aberystwyth University research outputs.
+In addition to these web-based resources, we also help maintain the Aberystwyth Research Portal and Open Access to Aberystwyth University research outputs.
 IS staff are on hand to provide assistance with accessing electronic resources, and can be contacted at the help desk, or via instant chat, telephone or email.

 More Information: Electronic Information Resources